SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 ```bash
 docker-compose exec backend python manage.py createsuperuser
 ```
-Or using our provided datadump which already has multiple superusers.
+which makes a new superuser, or by using our provided datadump which already has multiple superusers.